Aliases for PPIL2 Gene

 External Ids for PPIL2 Gene

 This gene is a member of the cyclophilin family of peptidylprolyl isomerases.
 The cyclophilins are a highly conserved ubiquitous family, members of which play an important role in protein folding, immunosuppression by cyclosporin A, and infection of HIV-1 virions.
 This protein interacts with the proteinase inhibitor eglin c and is localized in the nucleus.
-Multiple transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Jul 2008]
+Alternatively spliced transcript variants have been found for this gene. [provided by RefSeq, Dec 2015]

 GeneCards Summary for PPIL2 Gene

-PPIL2 (Peptidylprolyl Isomerase (Cyclophilin)-Like 2) is a Protein Coding gene.
-Diseases associated with PPIL2 include hiv-1.
-Among its related pathways are Hemostasis and Cell surface interactions at the vascular wall.
-GO annotations related to this gene include ubiquitin-protein transferase activity and ubiquitin-ubiquitin ligase activity.
-An important paralog of this gene is PPIB.
+PPIL2 (Peptidylprolyl Isomerase Like 2) is a Protein Coding gene.
+Among its related pathways are Response to elevated platelet cytosolic Ca2+ and Basigin interactions.
+Gene Ontology (GO) annotations related to this gene include ligase activity and ubiquitin protein ligase activity.
+An important paralog of this gene is PPWD1.

 UniProtKB/Swiss-Prot for PPIL2 Gene